KudohAtsuo/2018FinalProject/README.md

 To use uPort, please install the latest mobile client for your smartphone: [uPort iOS](https://itunes.apple.com/us/app/uport-identity-wallet-ethereum/id1123434510?mt=8) | [uPort Android](https://play.google.com/store/apps/details?id=com.uportMobile)

-**First of all copy/clone my project folder from my GitHub repo** `git clone https://github.com/KudohAtsuo/2018FinalProject.git`
+**First of all copy/clone my project folder from my GitHub repo**
+`git clone https://github.com/KudohAtsuo/2018FinalProject.git`

-1. Set up IPFS damon, open a terminal and type commands `ipfs init` and `ipfs daemon`.
+1. To set up IPFS damon, open a terminal and type commands `ipfs init` and `ipfs daemon`.
 Then stop it by `Ctrl+C` and type these 2 commnads one by one for CORS configuration:
 `ipfs config --json API.HTTPHeaders.Access-Control-Allow-Methods '["PUT", "GET", "POST", "OPTIONS"]'`
 `ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["*"]'`
 launch ipfs daemon again by command `ipfs daemon`
-2. Open another terminal window and change directory into the "src" directory that contains index.html, js and css folder.
+2. Open another terminal window and change directory into the "src" directory that contains frontend files, index.html, js and css folder.
+I put all the necessary dependency libraries in the form of "min.js".
+So you dont need npm init etc. I am a big fan of min.js. :P
 3. Launch any **local deveopment server** software of your choice.
 Personally, I prefer [live-server](https://www.npmjs.com/package/live-server) so type the command `live-server` in the "src" directory.
-4. When you log in, QRcode will pop up.
+4. When you log in, QRcode will pop up!
 Read it by your uPort QRcode reader.
 5. Launch MetaMask and set the network to Ropsten.
+6. Set up is finished!

 ### Notice:
 1. All frontend files has been deployed on Ropsten testnetwork.
-So after IPFS daemon launchs, you can view directly from your browser.
+So after IPFS daemon launchs, you can view directly from your browser without using local server.
 Just type in URL `http://localhost:8080/ipfs/QmczykYZn66WbpZKXyQZYTeEmGrynfVehXLLfCVU8MQC4w/` This address will show index.html, the DApp UI.
-2. This dApp uses IPFS api "add" function, by which uploaded data are cleaned up in 2 or 3 weeks by IPFS "garbage collector".
-So the address of index.html above might be deleted if garbage collector comes :D
+2. This dApp uses IPFS API of "add" function, so your uploaded data may be cleaned up in 2 or 3 weeks by IPFS "garbage collector".
+Same as the address of index.html above might be deleted if garbage collector comes :D

 ***